With the Browser & Device control, you will be able to easily display custom content based on the browser and/or device of the current user.

 - Is Desktop (Other)

 Accurate browser and device detection is difficult, which is why we have limited the options to the most used browsers and devices.
 While this control has a 99.95% accuracy ratio, it will never be 100%.
-There are thousands of different devices, operating systems and browsers in today’s modern world.
+Today’s modern world has thousands of different devices, operating systems, and browsers.
 This leads to situations where accurate detection could fail, so keep that in mind when creating content.
 Note that it’s also possible for users to “fake” their browser and device.